4lm/trailer/README.md

 ### django-star-ratings

 For rating, this project uses the django app named [django-star-ratings](https://github.com/wildfish/django-star-ratings).
 The app is not installed in the virtual environment, but instead can be found locally in the repo of this project (/star_ratings), because the app had a bug and missed a language feature it had to be used as a fork locally in this repository.
 Two pull request for [bug](https://github.com/wildfish/django-star-ratings/pull/154) and [language feature](https://github.com/wildfish/django-star-ratings/pull/155) have been filed in the original django-star-ratings GitHub repository.
 If they are going to be accepted, this project will switch from the use of the forked django-star-ratings app to the original app (via virtual environment) and remove it from the local code base of this project.

+### Pillow

+In the users profile page the user can upload a custom user image.
+For processing the images this project uses the Python image library named [Pillow](https://pypi.org/project/Pillow/).

 ### django-bootstrap4 and django-icons